The Booking Visit - Your First Appointment

-This sexually trasmitted infection can lead to miscarriage or stillbirth if left untreated.
+This sexually transmitted infection can lead to miscarriage or stillbirth if left untreated.

 These are not routinely done, but if you or partner are from an ethnic background your baby will be tested for sickle cell disease or thalassaemia.

-This is the most detailed appointment you will have, so take the oppourtunity to talk to the midwife and ask any questions you might have.
-You will book to return for your next appoinment, normally four weeks later.
+This is the most detailed appointment you will have, so take the opportunity to talk to the midwife and ask any questions you might have.
+You will book to return for your next appointment, normally four weeks later.